decwarorg/utexas/readme.md

 # Getting Started

 Have Git, Python, Docker Desktop, and a clone of this repo on your system.
 Start the utexas-10 container with start.py.
 Every time that the container starts, the Decwar source code is restored from the SDT, compiled, linked, and installed.
-You can also do all of the manually at any time.
+You can also do all of this manually at any time.
 The source code is completely alive, active, and in-the-loop.

     utexas % python3 start.py